Ibrokhimsadikov/Shinyapp-H2OautoML-Credit-Risk-Default-platform/README.md

 **Server.R** contains server section of the app

 **home.html** contains html script for this app's homepage.
-All attributes in home section of the app are shiny itegrated html.
+All attributes in home section of the app are shiny integrated html.

 **WWW** File contains all dependencies of home.html like images and plugins